Skip to main content

 WHAT TO EXPECT

-The Environmental Science and Management degree provides a unique opportunity to combine your knowledge and skills in science, management, and policy perspectives on environmental issues to serve as an environmental professional.
+Both options within the Environmental Science and Management degree provide a unique opportunity to combine your knowledge and skills in science, management, and policy perspectives on environmental issues, preparing you to serve as an environmental professional.
 Choose courses to develop your specific field of environmental expertise to address environmental challenges.

-You can enhance your degree with a certificate from Aquaponics, Forestry, Geographic Information systems (GIS), or Environmental Education and Interpretation to strengthen your resume for job opportunities.
+You can enhance your degree with a certificate in Climate Change, Energy Policy, Wetland Science, Geographic Information Systems (GIS), or a minor in Environmental Communication to strengthen your resume for job opportunities.

 Graduates find positions in a wide variety of careers.
 They may work in the private sector or for the county, state, and federal agencies.
 Job titles include: